mrktsm/spamurai-landing-page/README.md

 2. AWS deployment
 3. Domain configuration

-## 📄 License
+## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.